dhedey/mlx-8-week4-multimodel-image-captioning/README.md

-# Machine Learning Institute - Week 3 - Read digits
+# Machine Learning Institute - Week 4 - Multimodal architectures / Image Captioning

 This week, we are experimenting with multi-model transformer/LLM models.